 So to keep an audience howling for longer than this….really, really laughing – without getting restless, or getting up and leaving, or falling into a stupor of silence and fatigue – requires very strong material, a blinding stage presence, and immense skill and timing.

-The official ‘record’ for the longest non-stop feature/headline set, is three continuous hours.
+As best I can determine, from all my sources, the official ‘record’ for the longest non-stop feature/headline set is three continuous hours.
 It took place in Lenny Austervichs’ room in Chicago.
 AFTER an hour of other performers beforehand.

-I have since been told that this herculean feat was repeated by Mike at two additional locations.
+I have also been told by reliable sources, that this herculean feat was repeated by Mike on at least two other occasions, in other venues.

 It was all of those things.